 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 April is National Parkinson’s Disease Awareness Month.
-Demetrius Maraganore, MD, Chairman of the Department of Neurology and Director of the Center for Brain Health at NorthShore Neurological Institute answers questions to help raise awareness about this common and often disabling neurological disorder.
+The experts at NorthShore Neurological Institute answers questions to help raise awareness about this common and often disabling neurological disorder.